MIT-Emerging-Talent/ET6-CDSP-group-19-repo/README.md

 This could reduce the reliability or comparability of some features.

-- **Generalization:** Not every case or region is the same, but our model looks at the system broadly.
+- **Generalization:** Not every case or region is the same, but the model examines the system broadly.

-- **No direct feedback from affected youth:** Our insights are based on secondhand reports and research, not lived experiences.
+- **No direct feedback from affected youth:** The insights are based on secondhand reports and research, not lived experiences.

 - **Causation vs. correlation:** Our analysis may identify associations